Eric-Ward475/Class-Notes/English/English 1H/Writing + Grammar/Writing Essays.md

 **Concrete Details (CD)**
 - Specific details that support of form the backbone/core of your body paragraphs
 - ALWAYS FACTUAL INFORMATION
+- Must contain details from the story, can be paraphrased, direct quote, or both
 - Synonyms include:
 	- Facts
 	- Specifics